PROFIT MARGIN: [FAIL]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for ARR was 239.50% last year, while for this year it is 12.57%.
-Since the AR to sales is decreasing by -226.93% the stock passes this criterion.
+Accounts Receivable to Sales for ARR was -396.40% last year, while for this year it is 53.12%.
+Since the AR to sales is rising at a rate greater than 30%, the stock fails this test.

 LONG TERM DEBT/EQUITY RATIO: [PASS]